 The CCP also uses its diplomatic platform to delegitimize competitors in the Indo-Pacific as it furthers its own interests.
 China does this through lawfare.
 China claims several small islands and reefs in the Pacific, using the language of the UN Convention on the Law of the Sea (UNCLOS), placing it at odds with countries such as Japan and the Philippines.
-The UNCLOS establishes international law to govern the use of the world's oceans and its resources.
-The UNCLOS grants states ability to claim sovereign rights of an exclusive economic zone that extends two hundred nautical miles from the shore, to include use of the seabed.
-Additionally, states can claim territorial seas that may not exceed twelve nautical miles from the shore line.
-However, according to the UNCLOS, areas that have no ability to sustain human habitation have no economic zone.8
+The UNCLOS establishes international law to govern the use of the world's oceans and its resources.5 The UNCLOS grants states ability to claim sovereign rights of an exclusive economic zone that extends two hundred nautical miles from the shore, to include use of the seabed.6 Additionally, states can claim territorial seas that may not exceed twelve nautical miles from the shore line.7 However, according to the UNCLOS, areas that have no ability to sustain human habitation have no economic zone.8

 China makes the claim that, historically, the Diaoyu Islands (Senkaku Islands in Japanese), a small uninhabited area near important shipping lanes in the South China Sea, belong to the country.
-This area offers potential oil and natural gas fields as well as abundant fishing areas.
-Additionally, China is at odds with the Philippines over the Spratly Islands and Scarborough Shoal.
-These areas, like the Diaoyu and determined that the Chinese government cannot claim territorial waters of areas that are primarily submerged and are within the exclusive economic zones of other states.
-However, despite this ruling, the Chinese continue to challenge freedom of navigation operations by the U.S. Navy in the South China Sea.

-Islands, are potential sources of natural resources to fuel the Chinese economy.
+This area offers potential oil and natural gas fields as well as abundant fishing areas.9 Additionally, China is at odds with the Philippines over the Spratly Islands and Scarborough Shoal.
+These areas, like the Diaoyu Islands, are potential sources of natural resources to fuel the Chinese economy.
 China has used its claims to these areas as justification to occupy and build up the areas with several man-made islands.
 Attempting to use the language of the UNCLOS, China claims its territorial waters extend twelve miles from the shores of these artificial islands.

 This claim by the Chinese government has been disputed in international court.
-A ruling by an international tribunal at The Hague in 2016 sided with the Philippines
+A ruling by an international tribunal at The Hague in 2016 sided with the Philippines and determined that the Chinese government cannot claim territorial waters of areas that are primarily submerged and are within the exclusive economic zones of other states.10 However, despite this ruling, the Chinese continue to challenge freedom of navigation operations by the U.S. Navy in the South China Sea.

 China also uses lawfare to improve its strategic positioning by enforcing contract law.
 As part of the BRI, China, through state-owned enterprises, has invested in infrastructure or partnered with other nations on infrastructure projects.
 These projects include seaports, airports, and energy infrastructure.
 Chinese loans to poorer states in the Indo-Pacific have the potential for setting up a debt-trap if the state defaults on its loan.
-Sri Lanka had such an experience with the construction of the port at Hambantota, which was contracted to the China Harbor Engineering Company.
-However, the port did not generate enough revenue to allow Sri Lanka to pay off the Chinese loans that paid for the port's construction.
-This was because the Sri Lankan Port
+Sri Lanka had such an experience with the construction of the port at Hambantota, which was contracted to the China Harbor Engineering Company.11 However, the port did not generate enough revenue to allow Sri Lanka to pay off the Chinese loans that paid for the port's construction.
+This was because the Sri Lankan Port Authority had struck a deal with the Chinese to withhold container traffic at Hambantota for a time to not undermine container traffic at the Sri Lankan port of Colombo.12 Sri Lanka ended up owing the Chinese the equivalent of US\$1.3 billion with no ability to pay back Chinesebacked loans.13 China exercised the terms of its contract with Sri Lanka and ordered that a China Merchants Group take over a majority equity holding in the port.
+Additionally, Sri Lanka was forced to lease fifteen thousand acres of land to the Chinese around the port for a period of ninety-nine years.14 These actions enabled the Chinese to gain control of a seaport on the Indian Ocean.